Overview

 Listing tools (JSON-RPC)

-curl -X POST https://example.com/mcp \
+curl -X POST https://mcp.content.one/mcp \

 -H "Authorization: Bearer $SESSION_TOKEN" \